DynamicCodeSearch/SLACC/README.md

 ```

 ### 1. Obtaining Datasets(Optional - Not required to run `CodeJam` or `Example` datasets)
+This stage is not required since the source code for both datasets are automatically added in the `projects/` folder when the repository is cloned.
+That said, if the datasets need to be changed follow the following commands.
 ##### For `CodeJam`
 * The repository already contains the java and python files in `projects/src/main/java/CodeJam` and `projects/src/main/python/Codejam` respectively.
 * To download these projects again, run